 The Webber Conference Center at the Ocala Campus is ideal for receptions, meetings, banquets and other special events of up to 150 people.
-The conference center is available for rent.
-There is a beautiful outdoor patio that can be set for weddings and outdoor events.
-Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer in this facility.
+Our beautiful outdoor patio that can be set for weddings and outdoor events.
+Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer.
+The conference center is available to rent.

-The Klein Conference Center at the Ocala Campus is host to a wide variety of trade shows, conventions, corporate meetings, weddings and business luncheons.
-This versatile space includes the latest audiovisual capabilities and a fully equipped catering kitchen.
-Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer in this facility.
+The Klein Conference Center at the Ocala Campus is host to a wide variety of trade shows, conventions, corporate meetings, weddings and social luncheons for groups of 10 to 400.
+This versatile space includes audiovisual capabilities and an equipped catering kitchen.
+Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer. the conference center is available to rent.